mbabynames search ✿

 Wolfgang Andrew

-Wolfgang, meaning "noble and strong", pairs with Andrew, meaning "manly, brave".
+Wolfgang, meaning "travelling wolf", pairs with Andrew, meaning "manly, brave".
 The meanings point in complementary directions.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast